annajersey/CuraNu/README.md

   * Eslint, Stylelint

 #### Description:
 The Dashboard page is made by provided mockup.
-Whole application build with React using React Hooks.
+The whole application is built with React using React Hooks.
 Design is responsive and can be viewed on desktop, tablet or mobile.
+The accordion can be customized to have single/multiple open items and default opened item.
+Also, each block is collapsible.
+Widgets use mock json data.
-To open Contact Form - click on "Contact" link in the top menu.
-The form is auto-validated while used typing.
+To open Contact Form - click on the "Contact" link in the top menu.
+The form is auto-validated while the user is typing.
 ### Instructions for local installation
   * Clone the repository